 1. Switched him to an all grass-fed meat/bones/organs diet once per day rather than twice per day

-5. Added probiotics to his diet – until we can find some good green tripe 🙂
+5. Added soil-based probiotics to his diet – until we can find some good green tripe 🙂

 His exercise is increased here because of our daily, hour long walk, plus we have all this space out here so he gets out and about in it a lot.
 He also plays with our neighbor’s little dog Stella several times per week as well.
 In addition, we play ball games and frisbee outdoors with him daily.
 He gets LOTS of exercise!
 That has helped keep the lymph moving which moves the toxins out of the body.
 King has shed the few extra pounds he had.
 His coat is extra soft and shiny.
 I brush him a lot which also not only removes shedding fur and dead skin, but also assists in the detox process.